StardomGames/Dungeon-Slayer/README.md

 # Dungeon Slayer
-A Fun &amp; Simple Dungeon Crawler
+A Fun &amp; Simple Dungeon Crawler.
 If you have any update ideas email us at stardomgames1@gmail.com